MicrosoftDocs/ai-builder/ai-builder-docs/object-detection-sample-data.md

 Download [AIBuilder_Lab.zip](https://go.microsoft.com/fwlink/?linkid=2103171) file, which contains object detection sample images and labels.

 > [!NOTE]
-> The **AIBuilder_Lab.zip** file also contains sample files for working with other AI Builder model types, as well as some hands-on-labs that you can use to learn more about AI Builder.
-More information about the contents of the zip file is available [here](https://go.microsoft.com/fwlink/?linkid=2103171), or in the **readme.txt** file contained in the zip file.
+> The [AIBuilder_Lab.zip](https://go.microsoft.com/fwlink/?linkid=2103171) also contains sample files for working with other AI Builder model types, as well as some hands-on-labs that you can use to learn more about AI Builder.
+More information about the contents of the zip file is available in the [readme.txt](https://go.microsoft.com/fwlink/?linkid=2108226) file, available [here](https://go.microsoft.com/fwlink/?linkid=2108226) and also contained in the zip file.

 ## Add labels in Common Data Service